Category: Career Opportunities

 JOB DETAILS

-• Extended health, dental benefits and multi-sector pension plan.
+o Extended health, dental benefits and multi-sector pension plan

-• Annual reimbursement for British Columbia College of Nurses and Midwives licence renewal fees and CNPS liability protection fees.
+o Annual reimbursement for British Columbia College of Nurses and Midwives licence renewal fees and CNPS liability protection fees

-• Paid vacation starting at 4 weeks per year (based on 35 hours/week) plus paid sick days.
+o Paid vacation starting at 4 weeks per year plus paid sick days

-• Schedule: 35 hours per week, Monday to Friday or Tuesday to Saturday (7 hours per shift).
+• Schedule: Negotiable within the parameters of 35-37.5 hours per week, Monday to Friday or Tuesday to Saturday during operating hours

-• As well as community settings in Renfrew-Collingwood.
+o As well as community settings in Renfrew-Collingwood

 • Expected Start Date: ASAP